novoda/spikes/BuildPropertiesPlugin/README.md

 |`resValueString` | `resValueString 'debug_test_string', 'dunno bro...'`|

 #### Override properties at build time
 A property from any file listed in `buildProperties` can be overridden at build time specifying a new value as project property (ie: `-PapiKey=newValue`).

 #### Properties inheritance
 It might be useful to have properties files that can recursively include another properties files (specified via an `include` property).
 Inherited properties can be overridden by the including set, just redefine the property in the file and its value will be used instead of the one from the included set.

-#### More on load properties
+#### More on loading properties
-Properties files are lazy-loaded when accessing some of their properties for the first time in the build script.
+If the specified file is not found an exception is thrown at build time.
+You can specify a custom error message to provide the user with more information.
 Given a `BuildProperties` instance one of its entries can be retrieved using the `getAt` operator:

 `BuildProperty.Entry entry = buildProperties.secrets['aProperty']`